Algebraic $K$-theory of the two-periodic first Morava $K$-theory: Introduction

 Together with \cite[Theorem 1.1]{ausoni2012kthrymoravaktheory}, the theorem above provides a complete description of $T(2)_*\kth(ku/p)$.
 In particular, similar to Theorem \ref{theo Ausoni algebraic k theory of ku}, $T(2)_*\kth(ku/p)$ is given by a $p-1$-fold coproduct of shifted copies of $T(2)_*\kth(\ell/p)$.

-Indeed, Ausoni and Rognes compute $V(1)_*\kth(\ell/p)$ with the goal of investigating how localization and Galois descent techniques that have been used for (local) number rings or fields can be applied in studying the algebraic K-theory of ring-spectra, in particular $\ell_p$ and $ku_p$.
-For this, they define $\kth(\ff (\ell_p))$, what they call the algebraic $K$-theory of the fraction field of $\ell_p$, as the cofiber of the transfer map $\kth(L/p) \to \kth(L_p)$, i.e.\ there is a cofiber sequence
+Indeed, Ausoni and Rognes compute $V(1)_*\kth(\ell/p)$ with the goal of investigating how localization and Galois descent techniques that have been used for (local) number rings or fields can be applied to the algebraic K-theory of ring-spectra, in particular $\ell_p$ and $ku_p$.
+For instance, there is a localization sequence

+and the $T(1)$-homology of the algebraic $K$-theory of the fraction field $\mathbb{Q}_p$ is the target of a Galois descent spectra sequence \cite{thomason1985algkthryandetalecohomology}.